mithunkumarc/revision/java/exception.md

 #### throws : warning to caller to handle exception

+        used on method declaration
+        mandatory for compile time exception, optional for runtime exception so is try catch in this case

 #### throw

+        creating instance of exception inside method

 #### method which throw runtime exception may not need throws declaration(so no to need try catch)